joelkariel/academic-kickstart/content/event/nber_transport_fall2024/index.md

 +++
 date = "2024-10-18"
-title = "Pollution Pricing at NBER workshop Fall 2024" abstract = ""
+title = "Pollution Pricing at NBER workshop, Fall 2024" abstract = ""
 abstract_short = ""
 event = "NBER Economics of Transporation in the 21st Century"